Events in Majorca on Saturday / Sunday

 CHILDREN’S CORNER

 Palma.
+12.00 concert “La Fada Despistada” at Ca’n Forgarda at Can Valdero.
+Tickets 10 euros children and 2 euros adult.

+Palma.
 17.00 and 19.30 Circ Historic Raluy (circus without animals) at C/Andreu Torrens next to the old Lluis Sitjar stadium (Parc de Sa Riera).
-Hours are Sundays at 12.15 and 17.00 , week days 18.30 except on Mondays and Tuesdays when they are not open.
-Saturday’s 17.00 and 19.30.
+Hours on Sunday are 12.15 and 17.00.
 Tickets at the box office from 15.00 and on Sundays at 11.00.
 On line www.raluy.com.
 Thursday special prices 6 euros and 10 euros.
-Runs until Sunday November 3.
 Tickets start from 15 euros adults and 9 euros children.
+Due to its success it has been extended now until tomorrow.

 MUSIC